 The fact of the matter is that the courts have held that because the payment “can or may” fluctuate according to the terms of the Advance Agreement (Contract), it is therefore not a loan and not subject to Usury laws.
 This is why your MCA repayment terms may calculate to greater than 100% or even 200% per annum.

 A Cautionary Tale About Confessions of Judgment

-In 2018, Bloomberg published an expose on Yellowstone Capital, a lender that sold businesses high interest loans, then bankrupted them when they defaulted via a confession of judgment.
+In 2018, Bloomberg published an expose on Yellowstone Capital, a lender that sold businesses high-interest loans, then bankrupted them when they defaulted on their loans via a confession of judgment.

 According to the article, a husband-and-wife-owned Florida real estate agency received a $36,762 loan from Yellowstone Capital.
 They had been paying their loan back on schedule, but Yellowstone was still able to convince a court in New York to act on the confession of judgment contained in their loan agreement.
 The couple had their bank accounts frozen, and Yellowstone ended up taking $52,886.93.
 A month later, their business collapsed.

 “Somebody just comes in and rips everything out,” said Doug Duncan, the co-owner of the real estate firm.
 “It’s cannibalized our whole life.”

 The Future of Confessions of Judgment for Business and Credit Companies

 Fortunately, the federal government is taking actions to make confessions of judgment illegal.

 According to a recent report by the Washington Post, the U.S. House Financial Services Committee voted in favor of prohibiting the use of confessions of judgment in small business lending contracts.
 The bill, H.R.
 3490, will now head to the House floor, although there is no guarantee it will be passed.